Rbfinch/grepq/README.md

 - sequences and their corresponding record IDs (`-I` option)
 - FASTQ format (`-R` option)

-**6. Will tune your pattern file with the `tune` subcommand**
+**6. Will tune your pattern file with the `tune` command**

-Use the `tune` subcommand to analyze matched substrings and update the number and/or order of regex patterns in your pattern file according to their matched frequency.
+Use the `tune` command to analyze matched substrings and update the number and/or order of regex patterns in your pattern file according to their matched frequency.
 This can speed up the filtering process.

-Specifying the `-c` option to the `tune` subcommand will output the matched substrings and their frequencies, ranked from highest to lowest.
+Specifying the `-c` option to the `tune` command will output the matched substrings and their frequencies, ranked from highest to lowest.

-When the patterns file is given in JSON format, then specifying the `-c`, `--names` and `--json-matches` options to the `tune` subcommand will output the matched substrings and their frequencies in JSON format to a file called `matches.json`, allowing named regex sets and named regex patterns.
-See `examples/regex.json` for an example of a JSON pattern file and `examples/matches.json` for an example of the output of the `tune` subcommand in JSON format.
+When the patterns file is given in JSON format, then specifying the `-c`, `--names` and `--json-matches` options to the `tune` command will output the matched substrings and their frequencies in JSON format to a file called `matches.json`, allowing named regex sets and named regex patterns.
+See `examples/16S-iupac.json` for an example of a JSON pattern file and `examples/matches.json` for an example of the output of the `tune` command in JSON format.

 >[!NOTE]
-When the count option (-c) is given with the `tune` subcommand, `grepq` will count the number of FASTQ records containing a sequence that is matched, for each matching regex in the pattern file.
+When the count option (-c) is given with the `tune` command, `grepq` will count the number of FASTQ records containing a sequence that is matched, for each matching regex in the pattern file.
 If, however, there are multiple occurrences of a given regex *within a FASTQ record sequence field*, `grepq` will count this as one match.
-When the count option (-c) is not given with the `tune` subcommand, `grepq` provides the total number of matching FASTQ records for the set of regex patterns in the pattern file.
+When the count option (-c) is not given with the `tune` command, `grepq` provides the total number of matching FASTQ records for the set of regex patterns in the pattern file.

-**7. Supports inverted matching with the `inverted` subcommand**
+**7. Supports inverted matching with the `inverted` command**

-Use the `inverted` subcommand to output sequences that do not match any of the regex patterns in your pattern file.
+Use the `inverted` command to output sequences that do not match any of the regex patterns in your pattern file.

 **8. Plays nicely with your unix workflows**

 For example, see `tune.sh` in the `examples` directory.
 This simple script will filter a FASTQ file using `grepq`, tune the pattern file on a user-specified number of FASTQ records, and then filter the FASTQ file again using the tuned pattern file for a user-specified number of the most frequent regex pattern matches.

 ## Usage
-Get instructions and examples using `grepq -h`, and `grepq tune -h` and `grepq inverted -h` for more information on the `tune` and `inverted` subcommands, respectively.
+Get instructions and examples using `grepq -h`, and `grepq tune -h` and `grepq inverted -h` for more information on the `tune` and `inverted` commands, respectively.

 >[!NOTE]
 Pattern files must contain one regex pattern per line or be provided in JSON format, and patterns are case-sensitive.
 You can supply an empty pattern file to count the total number of records in the FASTQ file.
-The regex patterns should only include the DNA sequence characters (A, C, G, T), and not IUPAC ambiguity codes (i.e., not N, R, Y, etc.).
-If your regex patterns contain any IUPAC ambiguity codes, then transform them to DNA sequence characters (A, C, G, T) before using them with grepq.
-See `regex.txt`, `regex.json` and `regex-and-predicates.json` in the `examples` directory for examples of valid pattern files.
+The regex patterns should only include the DNA sequence characters (A, C, G, T), or IUPAC ambiguity codes (N, R, Y, etc.).
+See `16S-no-iupac.txt`, `16S-iupac.json` and `16S-iupac-and-predicates.json` in the `examples` directory for examples of valid pattern files.

 ## Requirements

 - `grepq` has been tested on Linux and macOS.
 It might work on Windows, but it has not been tested.
 - Ensure that Rust is installed on your system (https://www.rust-lang.org/tools/install)
 - If the build fails, make sure you have the latest version of the Rust compiler by running `rustup update`
 - To use the `test.sh` script in the `examples` directory, you will need `yq` (v4.44.6 or later) installed on your system.
-To run "test-10" in `tests.yaml`, `tests2.yaml` and `tests3.yaml`, you will need to download the file SRX26365298.fastq.gz from the SRA and place it in the `examples` directory.
+To run "test-10" in `commands-1.yaml`, `commands-2.yaml`, `commands-3.yaml` and `commands-4.yaml`, you will need to download the file SRX26365298.fastq.gz from the SRA and place it in the `examples` directory.
 You can download the file with `fastq-dump --accession SRX26365298`.
 Obtain `fastq-dump` from the SRA Toolkit, available at NCBI.

 ## Installation
 - From *crates.io* (easiest method, but will not install the `examples` directory)